My heart in middle age found the Way,

 The Mountain has long been a metaphor for spiritual practice.
 The walk to the summit is symbolic of our search for understanding and meaning.
 As in Zen, which teaches us that everyone has Buddha-nature, the Mountain is egalitarian – all who set out on the spiritual quest are peers, regardless of background and belief.
 Many paths lead to the top, and there are many ways to walk those paths.
 Some will journey alone, while others seek kindred spirits with whom to travel.
 Some will intently make their way to the summit, while others will spend more time on the journey, perhaps not reaching the summit at all.
 And some, who would be teachers, will walk back down the path to help others farther along.

 At Mountain Way Zen, we use the Mountain metaphor as a tool to help guide others in their Zen practice.
 Thus, in addition to more traditional Zen forms, we often extend our walking meditations to hikes along mountain trails and other wilderness paths.
 Combining the metaphorical trek up the mountain with this physical activity adds a more holistic dimension to our practice, allowing us to re-connect with nature and the very origins of our Zen heritage.
-By venturing back into the earth and opening our hearts to the silent wisdom it offers, we become as the hermit sages of old, wandering amongst the wooded hills and white clouds.
+By venturing back into the earth and opening our hearts to the silent wisdom it offers, we can become as the sages of old, as much at home among the people and villages as we are when wandering amongst the wooded hills and white clouds.